KTH/kursutveckling-web/README.md

 - [https://github.com/KTH/kursinfo-web](https://github.com/KTH/kursinfo-web)

 ###Where do you keep you secrets?
 Secrets during local development are ALWAYS stored in a `.env`-file in the root of your project.
 This file should be in .gitignore.
-It needs to contain at least ldap connection URI and password in order for authentication to work properly:

 ```
 API_URI=[https://api-r.referens.sys.kth.se/api/kursutveckling]